 Coconuts seem to be cure-all these days from their healing properties, health benefits, and nutritional content.
 But before you give coconut milk to your cat, you’ll want to know all about the risks.
 Many ingredients will depend on the brand, but most options will be similar.

 The two main ingredients in most coconut milk selections are coconuts and sugar.
 Neither of these ingredients is in a cat’s natural diet.

 Coconuts are totally non-toxic to cats, but they shouldn’t be on the menu either.
 No cat would willingly eat coconut in the wild, and therefore their bodies aren’t designed to break down the plant protein.

 Sugar is terrible for cats—and they can’t even enjoy it.
 Cats lack basic taste receptors that detect sweetness.
 It simply doesn’t exist in their flavor palette.
 So, if you ever thought your cat enjoyed kinds of milk for their sugariness, it simply isn’t supported by science.

 Can Cats Digest Coconut Milk?

 As a cat owner, you may know that cow’s milk isn’t good for your cats—no matter how much they seem to like it.
 A big problem with cow’s milk is that cats lack the ability to digest it properly.
-Milk has lactose, and all dogs and cats are lactose intolerant.
+Milk has lactose, and most dogs and cats are lactose intolerant after a certain age.